Meet Jack Hadley

 The Art Paper × Aotearoa Contemporary presents conversations with the artists, exploring the work they’re showing and what they’re drawing inspiration from.
 Here we speak to artist JACK HADLEY about his works, PFS-T and PFS-R.

 Jack Hadley with PFS-T and PFS-R. Installation view, Auckland Art Gallery Toi o Tāmaki, Aotearoa Contemporary, 6 July–20 October 2024.
-Photo: Felix Jack
+Photo: Felix Jackson

 Can you briefly describe the work you are showing in Aotearoa Contemporary